Finding the Top Financial Advisors in New Mexico

 - Exchange-traded funds (ETFs)

 - Individual stocks and bonds

 In evaluating these investments, the firm turns to several different sources of information such as financial media, fund prospectuses and research published by third parties.

 John Moore & Associates

-Another Albuquerque firm, John Moore & Associates, Inc. comes in at No. 3 with more than $286.80 million in assets under management.
+Another Albuquerque firm, John Moore & Associates, Inc., is up next.
 It serves individuals, high-net-worth individuals, corporate pension and profit-sharing plans, charitable institutions and foundations.

 SEC data shows the bulk of its client base consists of individuals who aren’t high net worth.
 The firm doesn’t require a minimum account size.

-The firm’s team features five accredited asset management specialists (AAMS), one accredited investment advisor (AIF), one certified financial planner (CFP), one certified investment management analyst (CIMA), one chartered retirement planning counselor (CRPC) and one certified kingdom advisor (CKA).
+The firm’s team features four accredited asset management specialists (AAMS), one accredited investment advisor (AIF), one certified financial planner (CFP), one certified investment management analyst (CIMA) and four certified kingdom advisors (CKAs).